JuliaML/MLDataPattern.jl/docs/introduction/design.rst

-The situation that we judge as probably the most common, though, will be that users will want to work with their own special data-containers.
+The situation that we judge as probably the most common, though, will be that users will want to work with their own special data containers.
 Therefore we put our core priority on making sure that doing so is as simple and non-disruptive as possible.
-Thus we settled on the solution of using duck-typing for custom data-containers for the sole reason to avoid influencing the overall design-decisions of your experiment with some super-type requirement.
+Thus we settled on the solution of using duck-typing for custom data containers for the sole reason to avoid influencing the overall design-decisions of your experiment with some super-type requirement.